Aurorum/latin-vocabulary-tester/README.md

 | <img alt="Competitive mode - starting screen" src="./assets/screenshots/screenshot-2.png"> | <img alt="Competitive mode - answer screen" src="./assets/screenshots/screenshot-4.png"> |
 | -------------------------------------------------------------------- | -------------------------------------------------------------------- |

-If there is any desire to use it, I'm happy to ensure it functions better with additional features.
-Feel free to let me know if there are any issues or requests, including if it involves adding new vocabulary!

 ## Acknowledgements